IceHe/lib/cmd/$parameter.md

 Use Alternate Value.

-- If parameter is null or unset, nothing is substituted, otherwise the expansion of word is substituted.
+- If parameter is null or unset, nothing is substituted.
+- Otherwise, the expansion of word is substituted.

 ```bash
 $ unset param